 If you or a loved one took Risperdal and developed gynecomastia, it is critical to speak with an attorney right away.

-Some Risperdal side effect lawsuits have already been dismissed because a judge found that the plaintiff violated the statute of limitations (that is, the plaintiff filed the case too late).
+Some Risperdal lawsuits have already been dismissed because a judge found that the plaintiff violated the statute of limitations (i.e., the plaintiff filed the case too late).
 In one case, the judge ruled that the plaintiff should have been aware of the link between Risperdal and gynecomastia by June 2009; the plaintiff says he did not discover the link until 2013.

 Only a qualified attorney can determine whether you meet eligibility criteria.
-To find out whether you have a case against Janssen, contact us for a free consultation.
+To find out whether you have a case, contact us for a free, no-obligation consultation.